 Author Geoffrey Pidgeon (The Secret Wireless War) talks about his wartime work for the Secret Intelligence Service (MI6) and it really is a family affair.
 His father and brother also worked for MI6 and his mother was a nurse at Bletchley Park during World War 2.

 In this group of visitors are four interviewees.
 Howard Craston, Eric Jacobson, George Keller and Fred Hampe all share their interest in the Bletchley Park and views of the its recent transformation.
-(In the photograph from left to right Eric Jacobson, Kerry Howard, Ian Richards, Charlotte Webb (Secret Postings: Bletchley Park to the Pentagon), Ann Keller, George Keller, Howard Craston, Fred Hampe).
+(In the photograph from left to right Eric Jacobson, Kerry Howard, Ian Richards, Charlotte Webb, Ann Keller, George Keller, Howard Craston, Fred Hampe).

 Iain Standen, CEO of Bletchley Park addresses the veterans in the freshly decorated Teleprinter Room about the progress made in 2014 as well as an overview of Project Neptune – the codename given to the Heritage Lottery funded restoration.

-The Teleprinter room was formerly occupied by the remarkable Churchill Collection, which is where I found the inspiration for my novel The Milliner’s Spy.
-The Churchill Collection has a new home at Stratford Armouries.
+The Teleprinter room was formerly occupied by the remarkable Churchill Collection, which is The Churchill now at Stratford Armouries (http://www.stratfordarmouries.com).